Privacy Policy

 As a tracking tool of a US provider, we use in particular the web analytics service Google Analytics of Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
 If you consent to the setting of the corresponding cookies in our Cookie Consent Banner, Google collects data relating to your use of our website.
 This is done by storing cookies with a pseudonymous user ID assigned by Google to your browser.
 This allows Google to assign data relating to the usage behaviour on our websites to this respective pseudonymous user.
 We have commissioned Google to use this information to evaluate the usage behaviour of the website, to compile reports on website activities and to provide us with further services related to website and internet usage.
 You can access Google’s privacy policy here.

-The data collected by means of Google Analytics is also stored on Google servers in the USA.
+The data collected by means of Google Analytics is also stored on Google servers in the US.
 We have activated the IP anonymization function on our websites.
 This means that your IP address will be shortened by Google within member states of the EU or the EEA before being transmitted to the USA.
-Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
+Only in exceptional cases will the full IP address be transmitted to a Google server in the US and shortened there.
 The IP address transmitted by your browser within the scope of Google Analytics will not be merged with other Google data.
-Nevertheless, you should consider when making your decision that the protective measures taken by Google are not sufficient, at least according to the opinion of various European data protection authorities, to effectively prevent possible access by the US authorities to your usage data.

-When deciding whether you wish to consent to our use of Google cookies, please note that by consenting to the setting of the relevant cookies you also consent to any associated transfer of your personal data to the USA.
+When deciding whether you wish to consent to our use of Google cookies, please note that by consenting to the setting of the relevant cookies you also consent to any associated transfer of your personal data to the US.
+However, Google LLC is certified under the Data Privacy Framework and the transfer of personal data is deemed to be secure by the European Commission and competent authority of the US (the International Trade Administration (ITA), U.S. Department of Commerce).
+For more information, please visit the website of the ITA at Data Privacy Framework.

 • Withdrawal of your consent